Like us on Facebook Follow us on Instagram Subscribe on YouTube

 balletLORENT personnel submitting a referral must gather the contact details of whom the referral is made, along with the date and time.
 These details should be recorded in the safeguarding log.

-1. Managing an allegation made against a member of staff, volunteer or personnel.
+17. Managing an allegation made against a member of staff, volunteer or personnel

-balletLORENT will ensure that any allegations made against a member of staff, volunteer or personnel will be dealt with swiftly, impartially and effectively, regardless of whom raises an allegation.
+balletLORENT will ensure that any allegations made against a member of staff, volunteer or personnel will be dealt with swiftly, impartially and effectively.

-Where an allegation is brought, the following steps will be initiated:
+Where an allegation is made, the following steps will be initiated:

 • The personnel involved will be asked of their account at the earliest opportunity

-The DSO or DDSO will then meet with the Board’s Safeguarding Lead to discuss and set the next steps, where disciplinary action may apply.
+The DSO or DDSO will then meet with the Board’s Safeguarding Lead and Senior Management to discuss and set the next steps, where disciplinary action may apply.

 Where it is suspected a criminal offence may have been committed, the police will be informed.
 If a crime has been witnessed the police should be contacted immediately.